MU Spotlight 20/20

-Moravian College supports our mission by encouraging students, staff, and faculty to get involved in the community.
+Moravian University supports our mission by encouraging students, staff, and faculty to get involved in the community.
 As a volunteer-led organization, we value the support of the volunteers who help advance our mission.

-How can Moravian College—and the greater community—be more involved with your organization?
+How can Moravian University—and the greater community—be more involved with your organization?

 There are numerous opportunities to be involved at The Y!
 We have volunteer needs for special events, programs and services, committee involvement, and fundraising.